sfu-natlang/sfu-natlang.github.io/README.md

 http://sfu-natlang.github.io

-Source files for the SFU natural language lab website using Jekyll for content and Bootstrap for markup plus some custom Javascript.
+Source files for the SFU natural language lab website using Jekyll for content, Bootstrap for markup, plus some custom Javascript.

 ## Web version